Woodhorn Colliery, Building - Images

 The split-level radial form of the new building is tucked into the landscape beside the site’s centre of gravity; the pithead structures.
 Above, a dramatic, sculptured roof form reflects the mechanical cutting that once took place underground, evoking the danger and energy of the coal industry.
 The external materials interplay between the surrounding natural environment - green roofs, and the man-made insertion - stone gabions.

-The local stone waste used for the gabion fillings will be selected to act as an interpretation in itself of the mining process, creating tactile strata.
-Physically the connection between the Archives and Museum is expressed by the banner ramp.
-The colliery banner collection is of national significance and will now be viewed in a grand processional route.
 This reflects a conscious decision to avoid discriminatory routes through the building for the nonambulant, a major aim of the comprehensive DDA reviews carried out across the site.
 Permanent painting collections (the Ashington and Kilbourne Group), are accommodated in purpose designed conditioned galleries next to the main public archives search room.
 Temporary galleries will meet Governmental Indemnity requirements and accommodate touring exhibitions.

 Woodhorn Colliery